amitjoshi24/ImagePadder/README.md

 The web version is the easiest way to use Image Padder, with a user-friendly interface and additional options like custom padding.

 **Note:** Browser-based tools have resolution limits (typically 16,384 × 16,384 pixels).
-For very high-resolution images (or if working with HEIC/HEIF images), use the command-line version below.
+For very high-resolution images, HEIC/HEIF images, or video padding, use the command-line version below.

 ## Installation
 Python 3.4+ is required to run this.